rlew631/presstamfg/README.md

 - Maybe instead of having a seperate "Design" page break the flow up so it's more of the first half of egineering: i.e. inspiration --> ideation --> implementation, repeat.
 Ideation and refinement would both fall under engineering. inspiration works well but it's hard to make into distinct categories
 - maybe find some way to convey that keeping the production in-house leads to discovering/improving problems early on and the difference between product modifications and complete reworks (both able to happen more effectively in-house)
 - what would the user story be for someone coming in at any point of the cycle and what does our "consulting service" hourly/weekly/etc. get billed out as.

+-maybe for manufacturing services you can hover over any of the "machining", "3d printing" etc. cards and it grows.
+Also when you click it materials and whatever shows up under it where it's all bubbled together with the card as a tab